 NARC’s member organizations are composed of multiple local governments that work together to serve American communities – large and small, urban and rural.

 For nearly 50 years, NARC has represented the interests of its members and has advanced regional cooperation through effective interaction and advocacy with Congress, Federal officials and other related agencies and interest groups.
-NARC’s agenda includes, but is not limited to, transportation, economic and community development, environment, homeland security and regional preparedness, and a variety of community issues undertaken by its member organizations.
+NARC’s agenda includes transportation, economic and community development, environment, public safety, emergency management, and a variety of community issues undertaken by its member organizations.